Skip to main content

 PendingThe run has been created but the driver hasn’t started yet.

 OngoingThe driver is out making deliveries.
-Stops are being updated in real time.
+Stops are updated as they’re completed.

 CancelledThe run was cancelled.
 Orders go back to the unassigned list.